 The mummifed body of an adult male called Nesmin, son of Ankh-hap.
 The outer wrappings of the mummy are covered with a layer of blackened resin, damaged at the feet, and the mummy itself is very solid and heavy.
 Over this outer layer lie a cartonnage mask, pectoral and apron.
-In 1929 Warren Dawson describes a fourth piece of cartonnage enclosing the feet but this is now missing.
 The mask is gilded, and the scenes are painted in red, blue, gold and black on a white ground.
 On the pectoral, below a winged scarab and a necklace of rosettes and lotus petals with hawk-head terminals, is a figure of the goddess Nut.
 Below this the mummy lies on a bier with Isis and Nephthys at the head and feet and surrounded by funerary deities.
+In 1929 Warren Dawson describes a fourth piece of cartonnage enclosing the feet “known as the boot” but this now damaged and kept separate (accession no. 56.22.586).
+Dawson describes how the four pieces of cartonnage “were sewn on to the outer shroud, which was often dyed red” (Dawson, 1929: 189).
 The mummy was X-rayed by PHK Gray in November 1966 and the interpretation of the radiograph images below is taken from the 1968 publication of the study:

 Skull - There are no obvious fractures, and the mouth is closed.
 There are a few teeth remaining in the maxilla, but the lower jaw appears edentulous.
 The cervical spine seems intact.